fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

     "type": "fluid.transforms.dereference",
     "array": <the array to look in>,
     "input": <the index to look for>,
-    "notFound": <OPTIONAL: to be returned in case no element is found at index>, "offset": <OPTIONAL: offset to the index being looked up>
+    "offset": <OPTIONAL: offset to the index being looked up>
 }
 ```